KSP-SpaceDock/SpaceDock-Backend/README.md

 Well, "plugins"...

 If you want to use plugins in your SpaceDock instance, you need to enter their goland dependency urls into build/plugins.txt.
 You can use full glide versioning syntax here.
 After doing so, you need to run `build/fetch_plugins.sh` if you are on Linux/MacOS or `build/fetch_plugins.ps1` on Windows.
 This will create a file called `build_sdb.go` that includes the specified plugins and fetch them using glide.

+Even if you don't plan to use plugins, execute the `fetch_plugins` script.
+It will work without a `build/plugins.txt` file being present, and just creates the `build_sdb.go` file.

 #### Building and starting the application
 To build the app you need to call `go build` on the `build_sdb.go` file.
 The only difference between Linux and Windows is, that Windows users should use `sdb.exe` instead of `sdb`